adarlan/k8slab/local-cluster/README.md

 terraform apply
 ```

-## Increasing the maximum number of file system notification subscribers
+## Setting the maximum number of file system notification subscribers

 Applications can use the `fs.inotify` Linux kernel subsystem to register for notifications when specific files or directories are modified, accessed, or deleted.
 Let's increase the value of the `fs.inotify.max_user_instances` kernel parameter to prevent some containers in the monitoring stack from crashing due to "too many open files" while watching for changes in the log files.